 Bright colours and Georgian flair are the order of the day – downstairs there’s a cosy sitting room doused in red; outside a private walled garden provides a green oasis for sunny days.
 Splashes of colour are found across the hotel in little flashes of lime green and juicy orange in furnishings that add interest to the relaxing muted colour scheme of warm oatmeal and biscuit creams.

-Chow down on local food from the surrounding countryside at The Olive Tree restaurant – see my review on my restaurants page for more information.
+Chow down on local food from the surrounding countryside at [node:172137] restaurant – see my review on my restaurants page for more information.
 Enjoy some eclectic drinks and quirky cocktails at the Old Q Bar, where the Union Jack rug and pictures of the Marques of Queensberry, who once lived here, lend a tongue-in-cheek regal air.
 Watch out for decorum rules that ban pogo-sticks and annoying laughs.